Risvy/COVID-19-Automation-Software-All-In-One/README.md

 node registerUser.js
 nodemon app.js
 ```
-Now hit the URL: http://localhost:3000/ and we are online!

 P.S: For development purpose, if we make any changes to the chaincode, we have to restart the network and run these commands again.